ukparliament/ontologies/meta/weeknotes/2023/03/index.md

 We now have [domain models](https://ukparliament.github.io/ontologies/meta/relational/register-of-members-financial-interests/) for all ten House of Commons' Register of Members' Financial Interests categories and for eight and a half of the ten Lords' categories.
 We had hoped to complete the other one and half before Christmas.
 But then Michael's computer exploded.
 We live in hope.

-Registrar's James and Thomas, House of Lords Ben, Young Robert and Michael have also been working with [Stuart](https://mastodon.me.uk/@slowe) and [Giles](https://mastodon.me.uk/@gilesdring) from [Open Innovations](https://open-innovations.org/) on their [register of interests competency question answerability dashboard](https://open-innovations.github.io/register-of-members-interests-proto/).
+Registrars James and Thomas, House of Lords' Ben, Young Robert and Michael have also been working with [Stuart](https://mastodon.me.uk/@slowe) and [Giles](https://mastodon.me.uk/@gilesdring) from [Open Innovations](https://open-innovations.org/) on their [register of interests competency question answerability dashboard](https://open-innovations.github.io/register-of-members-interests-proto/).
 Which is a very nifty tool, even if its name's quite a gobfull.
 Thanks Stuart.
 Thanks Giles.
 Thanks Leeds.

 ## On matters of modelling